The Future of Lithium: Trends and Forecast

 Long-Term Supply Risks

 Looking beyond 2030, the risks to lithium supply become even more pronounced.
 Between 2030 and 2040, as much as 55-65% of the forecasted lithium supply is at risk due to potential project delays, geopolitical risks, and insufficient investment in sustainable technologies.
-If these risks materialize, the high-case supply gap could nearly double by 2040, making it imperative for the industry to focus on accelerating sustainable lithium projects.
+The high-case supply gap could nearly double by 2040, making it imperative for the industry to focus on scalable and environmentally friendly lithium extraction technologies.

 Bridging the Lithium Supply Gap: Overcoming Challenges and Driving Sustainable Solutions